Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 .. image:: screenshots/viewer/image2.png
    :width: 7.5in

-Figure 2: the explorer sidebar shows the objects that are available for viewing as a tree structure
+Figure 2: The explorer sidebar shows the objects that are available for viewing as a tree structure

 In the example in Figure 2, the content of the explorer sidebar is shown.
-In this example, the sidebar contains a shapefile (a map of the waterboards that is used for orientation of the user only); and IPF file containing boreholes, and a layered ugrid file.
+In this example, the sidebar contains a shapefile (a map of the waterboards that is used for orientation of the user only); and IPF file containing boreholes, and a layered UGRID file.

 All The shapefile and the grid are shown in the viewer, which is why they are **bold**.
 The IPF is not shown in the viewer and is not bold.
 The shapefile and the IPF file are each only one line in the sidebar.
-The layered ugrid is a tree-node that can be expanded or collapsed as desired.
+The layered UGRID is a tree-node that can be expanded or collapsed as desired.
 For all three of these, a **context menu** will appear when a right mouse click is performed on it.

-The layered ugrid root node is called “Dommel-test.nc”. this represents the whole ugrid file.
+The layered UGRID root node is called “Dommel-test.nc”. this represents the whole UGRID file.
 This node can be expanded to show the following nodes:

 -  a grouping node called “All Layers”.
 This node has no context menu